Table of Contents

 • Fit differs from brand to brand.
 Just because you’re a medium in FootJoy doesn’t mean you’re a medium in Callaway.

-• A thinner glove will generally wear out more quickly than a thick glove.
+• A thin leather glove will generally wear out more quickly than a thick glove.

-• Don’t tighten the Velcro all the way.
-Leave a 1/4 inch to give the glove room to stretch.
+• Don’t tighten the Velcro closure all the way.
+Leave a 1/4 inch to give the glove room for some flexibility.

-• If your glove gets really wet, it may start to lose its shape.
+• If you play in wet weather with your glove, it may start to lose its shape.
 Keep it dry and protected.
 Lay it flat when at all possible.
+Don’t put it back in the golf bag until it’s day.
+This goes for premium Cabretta leather as well as Synthetic material.

 Best Golf Gloves 2024 – Four Key Findings